Looking for a USA road trip? Drive along the loneliest road in America with this guide for a coast-to-coast road trip.

 Kansas City, Missouri

 Not to be confused with Kansas City, Kansas— though both are a part of the Kansas City Metropolitan area and are only about a 10-minute drive apart— KCMO (Kansas City, Missouri) is likely most famous for its barbeque and its art.
 There are several restaurants that serve KCMO’s famous barbeque, and there are also the Kansas City Murals that showcase the city’s history.
-The Kemper Museum of Contemporary Art and the Nelson-Atkins Museum of Art are definitely for the art lovers.
+The Kemper Museum of Contemporary Art and the Nelson-Atkins Museum of Art are definitely for art lovers.

 Though it is a major city, Cincinnati doesn’t have a particularly overwhelming population, making it a pretty easy city to navigate through.
 Here you can explore the Cincinnati Zoo and Botanical Garden, Cincinnati Music Hall, the National Underground Railroad Freedom Center, the Great American Ball Park, and Eden Park.